 Day count: actual/360; for each interest period, the calculation agent will calculate the amount of accrued interest by multiplying the face amount of the floating rate note by an accrued interest factor for the interest period.
 This factor will equal the sum of the interest factors calculated for each day during the interest period.
 The interest factor for each day will be expressed as a decimal and will be calculated by dividing the interest rate, also expressed as a decimal, applicable to that day by 360.
-See Interest Rate for the Floating Rate Senior Notes Due 2009 below.
+See Interest Rate for Floating Rate Senior Notes due 2009 below.

-Interest periods: the initial interest period will be the period from and including September , 2006 to, but excluding, December , 2006, and the subsequent interest periods will be the periods from and including an interest reset date to, but excluding, the next interest reset date.
+Interest periods: the initial interest period will be the period from and including September 19, 2006 to, but excluding, December 15, 2006, and the subsequent interest periods will be the periods from and including an interest reset date to, but excluding, the next interest reset date.

-Interest reset dates: every March , June , September and December , commencing on December , 2006; if an interest reset date would otherwise be a day that is not a business day, the interest reset date will be postponed to the next day that is a business day.
+Interest reset dates: every March 15, June 15, September 15 and December 15, commencing on December 15, 2006; if an interest reset date would otherwise be a day that is not a business day, the interest reset date will be postponed to the next day that is a business day.
 However, if that business day is in the next succeeding calendar month, the interest reset date will instead be the immediately preceding business day.
 An interest reset date that falls on the stated maturity date will not be changed.

-Interest payment dates: every March , June , September and December , commencing on December , 2006; if an interest payment date would otherwise be a day that is not a business day, the interest payment date will be postponed to the next day that is a business day.
+Interest payment dates: every March 15, June 15, September 15 and December 15, commencing on December 15, 2006; if an interest payment date would otherwise be a day that is not a business day, the interest payment date will be postponed to the next day that is a business day.
 However, if that business day is in the next succeeding calendar month, the interest payment date will instead be the immediately preceding business day.
 An interest payment date that falls on the stated maturity date will not be changed.

-First due date for interest: December , 2006.
+First due date for interest: December 15, 2006.

-Regular record dates for interest: every , , and
+Regular record dates for interest: every March 1, June 1, September 1 and December 1.